2sic/2sxc-ui/projects/dnn-sxc-angular/projects/dnn-sxc-angular/README.md

 1. 2019 Enhanced with Hot-Reloading features for Angular 8 and completely reworked how context is detected in DNN
 1. 2020 Improved Hot-Reloading
 1. 2021-02 Added tag-toolbar attribute and created refresh callback so the page doesn't reload (_requires 2sxc 11.12_)
+1. 2021-02-26 v.11.01 - added new attribute `angular-path` to use as base for lazy loading

 ## Todo (status 2021-02)